Skip to main content

 • Parents' confidential financial statements, income tax records, and reports received by the university.

-• Records maintained by BYUH health or counseling services which are used only for treatment and made available only to those individuals providing the diagnosis and treatment.
+• Records maintained by health or counseling services which are used only for treatment and made available only to those individuals providing the diagnosis and treatment.
 Patient access to medical or counseling records is provided upon submission of written patient authorization according to University policy.

 • Alumni records which contain only information about a student after he/she is no longer attending the university and do not relate to the person as a student.